iamdhruvtripathi/Active-Directory-Homelab/kali/README.md

 # Kali Linux
-- Now that we have built our own AD environment, we will now going to pretend to be an attacker and attack our own domain.
-I will explore two attacks: `AS-REP Roasting` & `Golden Tickets`
+- Now that we have built our own AD environment, we will assume the role of an attacker against our own domain.
+We will begin with `Nmap` for `Reconnaissance` before demonstrating the `AS-REP Roasting` and `Golden Tickets` attacks

-## What is `AS-REP Roasting`
-- Normally, when a user authenticates with Kerberos, the client sends an `AS-REQ` containing the client's username and pre-authentication data.
-This pre-authentication data is typically an encrypted timestamp (`PA-ENC-TIMESTAMP`), which is encrypted using a key derived from the user's password.
-The Key Distribution Center (KDC) uses the same password-derived key to decrypt the timestamp and verify that the client knows the correct password.
-If the timestamp is successfully decrypted and valid, the KDC returns an `AS-REP` containing a Ticket Granting Ticket (TGT), which is encrypted with the `krbtgt` account's key, and a copy of the session key encrypted with the user's password-derived key

-- In an `AS-REP` roasting attack, the target account has Kerberos pre-authentication disabled.
-Because the KDC no longer requires the client to prove knowledge of the user's password before issuing a ticket, anyone can request an `AS-REP` for that account.
-The `AS-REP` still contains the TGT and the session key encrypted with the user's password-derived key.
-An attacker can capture this response and perform an offline brute force or dictionary attack against the encrypted session key.
-For each password guess, the attacker derives the corresponding key and attempts to decrypt the encrypted session key.
-If the decryption succeeds, the password guess is correct

 ### Setting up Kali Linux
 - We are now going to setup Kali Linux and grab the lightweight Kali Linux Installer ISO from the official Kali website.
 For the sake of brevity, I am not going to show the process of allocating RAM, CPU, etc. to this VM as I have already done that with the other 3 VMs I setup and the VM Configuration can be read on the main README of this project